nestauk/ojd_daps_skills/README.md

 es.load()

 job_adverts = [
-        "You will need to have good communication and mathematics skills.
+        "You will need to have good communication and excellent mathematics skills.
 You will have experience in the IT sector.", "You will need to have good excel and presenting skills.
 You need good excel software skills", ]